elastest/elastest-torm/docs/index.md

     ExecStart=/usr/bin/dockerd -H tcp://0.0.0.0:2375 -H unix:///var/run/docker.sock
     ```
     > **Note:** If the directory *docker.service.d* does not exist, then you need create it.
+    > **Note:** In some cases it would be required to explicitly set and export the environmental variable `DOCKER_HOST=tcp://0.0.0.0:2375`.
+Please in case you adopt a different port, fix this variable accordingly.

 5. Reload configuration.
     - `systemctl daemon-reload`